zooniverse/mobile/README.md

 Once both builds are building successfully, you should be able to run:

 `./buildAndroidAndIOS.sh`

+One thing to note here is you can either put 'major', 'minor' or 'patch' in as parameter depending on the type of version update you want to do.
+The script will default to 'patch'

 This will basically do a clean build and open up the iOS and Android  fastlane scripts in two new windows.
 Don't forget to answer the prompts the on both of the scripts.